szczyglis-dev/ultimate-chain-parser/README.md

       ],
     ];
 ```
-**- regex_ignore_before** - `array` A list of regular expressions that, if matched (before apply "replace_filter_before"), will skip the matched data block.
-Is used to ignore blocks matching the given pattern.
-You can enter many, in text form each expression on a new line, or directly in the array.
+**- regex_ignore_before** - `array` A list of regular expressions that, if matched (before applying "replace_filter_before"), will skip the matched data block.
+This is used to ignore blocks matching the given pattern.
+You can enter multiple expressions, either in text form with each expression on a new line, or directly in a PHP array.

   *Syntax:* /REGEX/ (per line)